-This contribution is concerned with texture synthesis by example, the process of generating new texture images from a given sample.
-The Random Phase Noise algorithm presented here synthesizes a texture from an original image by simply randomizing its Fourier phase.
+The Random Phase Noise (RPN) algorithm presented here, and first introduced in the paper (ref.
+1), synthesizes a texture from an original image by simply randomizing its Fourier phase.
 It is able to reproduce textures which are characterized by their Fourier modulus, namely the random phase textures (or micro-textures).
+It is also able to create a random texture from any input image.
+It is in spirit quite close to the noise generators from computer graphics, see e.g. (ref.
+7, 8).